erahm/Snap.js/README.md

 # Snap.js
-A Library for creating beautiful mobile shelfs in Javascript
+A Library for creating beautiful mobile shelves in Javascript

 <a href="http://www.screenr.com/embed/0EJ7" target="_blank">View Video Preview</a>